So long, minibar: How the coronavirus will change hotel stays

 The Four Seasons also considerably downsized the contents of guest rooms, so there are fewer opportunities for germs to spread.

-"We removed minibars, excess hangers, excess linens,” Tauscher explained.
-“We took extra pillows out, so there are four per room instead of six."
+"We removed minibars, excess hangers, excess linens," Tauscher said.
+"We took extra pillows out, so there are four per room, instead of six."

 Quigley also oversaw the complex system by which guest rooms are cleaned.